-Which is sweeter, Syrah or Cabernet?
+Which is sweeter -- Syrah or Cabernet?

 You can determine a wine’s sweetness with its sugar content and its acid, tannin, and alcohol levels.
 There’s a low volume of excess sugar in Syrah wine sometimes, whereas Cabernet Sauvignon almost has none.
 Syrah also has a less bitter tannin, which means that of the two, Syrah is a slightly sweeter wine than Cabernet.

-Which is better, Cabernet or Syrah?
+Which is better -- Cabernet or Syrah?

 Choosing the better wine between Syrah vs. Cabernet Sauvignon will depend on your needs and preference as both of these are excellent wines.
-If you like dry wines but with a fruity side and matches well with fatty meals, then you should go for a Cab.
+If you like dry wines but with a fruity side and match well with fatty meals, then you should go for a Cab.
 Further, when you’re having doubts about pairing with your meat dishes, you seriously can’t go wrong with Cab.